UWPCE-PythonCert/PythonCertDevel/_sources/modules/PythonClasses.rst.txt

 Huh????
 I only gave 2

-``self`` is implicitly passed in for you by python.
+``self`` is implicitly passed in for you by python. so it actually *did* get three!

 Functions (methods) are First Class
 -----------------------------------

-.. rst-class:: center

 Note that in python, functions are first class objects, so a method *is* an attribute

+All the same rules apply about attribute access: note that the methods are defined in the class -- so they are class attributes.
+All the instances share the same methods.

+But each method gets its own namespace when it is actually called, so there is no confusion-- just like when you call a regular function multiple times.